AlticeLabsProjects/kyoto/README.md

                               '/data/kyoto/db/db.kct#opts=c#pccap=256m#dfunit=8'

 This will start a standalone server using a persistent B-tree database with compression (`opts=c`) and binary logging enabled.
 The `pccap=256m` option increases the default page cache memory to 256MB.

-Some of the durability options have a significant performance impact and you may leave them out if you're storing volatile data (the main use case for Kyoto Tycoon anyway).
-In this example, the server is wrapping each write in a transaction (`-oat`) to ensure consistency in case of a process crash, but also periodically synchronizing the database (`-asi`) and binary logs (`-uasi`) to disk to ensure consistency in case of a system crash (`-ash` enables the use of `fsync()` for this).
+The data durability options (`-oat`, `-uasi`, `-asi`, `-ash`) have a significant performance impact and you may want to consider leaving them out if you're storing volatile data (which is the main use case for Kyoto Tycoon anyway).

 If you have an idea of how many objects you'll be storing, you can use a persistent hash database instead: